GriffinNye22/ShellSimulation/README.md

 **STARTUP:**
   > Starting both the client and server up was pretty simple.
 Server creates the message queue and then opens the bin file, exiting if either of those fail, while the client attempts to connect
   > to the message queue and closes on failure of that.
 Connections were handled on the server side using two methods: setupConnection(): which creates a socket, binds the server address to said
-  > socket, and specifies it as the listening socket & awaitConnections(): which accepts incoming client connection requests and forks a child server for each successful request.
+  > socket, and specifies it as the listening socket; and awaitConnections(): which accepts incoming client connection requests and forks a child server for each successful request.

 Once the Startup was complete, I implemented the display of the menu and user input on the client side.

 **MENU:**
   > Menu is displayed to the user via displayMenu(). getMenuInput() is then called to retrieve the user's input. getMenuInput() is self-validating, so if the  user's entry is not a valid command,
-  > it returns the value of a recursive call to itself, so that upon valid entry, the user's valid entry bubbles up to the surface and is returned to main.
+  > it returns the value of a recursive call to itself, so that upon valid entry, the user's valid entry bubbles up to the surface and is returned to main().
 I also noticed that entering more than
   > a single character caused issues because of the recursive call (entering -1 would prompt the user twice more because of the unused 1), so I tweaked it a bit to accept up to 80 characters of
   > (obviously invalid) input that will be discarded, so that the user simply receives another prompt.

-Once the menu was complete, I then began implementing the displayRecord menu option, as it would be needed to check the success of all other menu options and also contained a lot of code that could be reused for the other menu options, especially changeRecord.
+Once the menu was complete, I then began implementing the Display Record menu option, as it would be needed to check the success of all other menu options and also contained a lot of code that could be reused for the other menu options, especially Change Record.
 We'll go over this one a little more in depth, so as to understand the basic structure of the client and server for handling messages.

 **DISPLAY RECORD:**
   > When the user chooses Display Record from the menu, the displayRecord() method is called which performs all the necessary method calls.
-First, displayRecord needs the number of records, but
+First, displayRecord() needs the number of records, but
   > since this will be needed for other menu options, as well, I decided to implement the retrieval of the number of records into its own method getCount().

   >**GETCOUNT():**
->   > getCount is passed the message queue ID and the client PID, since it will be sending and receiving messages to/from the server.
+>   > getCount() is passed the message queue ID and the client PID, since it will be sending and receiving messages to/from the server.
 The client constructs a generic Packet with msgType 1,
 >   > sender cliPID, and cmd "CNT".
-This message is then passed along with the message queue ID to sendMsg() as its second parameter, which accepts any Packet type using a template class
+This message packet is then passed along with the message queue ID to sendMsg() as its second parameter, which accepts any Packet type using a template class
 >   > MsgPacket.
 I decided to design it this way to make sending messages simpler, so that all I have to do is package up the message appropriately and pass it to be sent.
 The addition of the
 >   > template class was also very useful as I considered creating multiple method definitions for each packet type, but was now able to use just a single method.
 The receiveMsg() method on the
->   > client side is designed in the same way, except it passes the MsgPacket by reference so as to keep the changes outside of the methods scope.
+>   > client side is designed in the same way, except it passes the MsgPacket by reference so as to keep the changes outside of the method's scope.
 This way, to receive a message, I just need to
 >   > pass the message queue id, the client's pid, and an instance of whatever packet type the client is expecting to receive.
 >   >
 >   > Meanwhile, the server is infinitely looping in receiveMsgs(), awaiting incoming messages.
 The server receives and stores all messages in a serPacket, which inherits from all other Packet
 >   > types.
 I designed it this way because unlike the client, the server does not know which packet type to expect, as multiple clients are making requests at once and the menu operations are
 >   > not performed atomically.
-Upon receipt of the message, it passes the message, the message queue ID and the file pointer to the bin file to handleCmd(), which essentially acts as a switch
+Upon receipt of the message, it passes the message, the message queue ID and the bin file's file pointer to handleCmd(), which essentially acts as a switch
 >   > on the cmd field, performing the appropriate actions for each command.
 >   >
 >   > For the CNT command, the server calls getTotalRecords(), which calculates
 >   > the total number of records in the file by seeking to the beginning of the
->   > file and incrementing a ctr while looping with fgets through the file.
+>   > file and incrementing a ctr while looping with fgets() through the file.
 Once
 >   > the number of records is calculated, the msgType and the sender of the serPacket
 >   > are updated and it's msgType, sender, and cmd fields along with the total
 >   > number of records are used to construct an intPacket, which is then passed
 >   > to sendMsg() on the server side. sendMsg() is designed the same way as on the
 >   > client side, allowing all message packet types to be sent through this single method.
 >   >
->   > Back on the client side, getCount() passes the message queue id, the client's PID and an intPacket to receiveMsg(), where it receives the server's response getCount() then returns the val
+>   > Back on the client side, getCount() passes the message queue id, the client's PID and an intPacket to receiveMsg(), where it receives the server's response. getCount() then returns the val
 >   > field of the received intPacket back to displayRecords().

   > Once the number of records is retrieved, promptSelRecord() is called and passed the number of records and a value of true to include the all records option (-999), in which the client is